Some results on more flexible versions of Graph Motif: Introduction

-Not surprisingly, the problem remains $\np$-complete, even under strong restrictions (when $G$ is a bipartite graph with maximum degree 4 and $M$ is built over two colors only~\cite{Fellows2007}, or when $M$ is colorful and $G$ is a rooted tree of depth 2~\cite{Ambalath2010} or a tree of maximum degree 3~\cite{Fellows2007}).
+Not surprisingly, \pegm remains $\np$-complete, even under strong restrictions (when $G$ is a bipartite graph with maximum degree 4 and $M$ is built over two colors only~\cite{Fellows2007}, or when $M$ is colorful and $G$ is a rooted tree of depth 2~\cite{Ambalath2010} or a tree of maximum degree 3~\cite{Fellows2007}).
 However, for general trees and multiset motifs, the problem can be solved in $\bigo(n^{2c+2})$ time, where $c$ is the number of distinct colors in $M$, while being $\wone$-hard for the parameter $c$ \cite{Fellows2007}.
 We also point out that the problem can be solved in polynomial time if the number of colors in $M$ is bounded and if $G$ is of bounded treewidth~\cite{Fellows2007}.
-It is also polynomial if $G$ is a caterpillar~\cite{Ambalath2010}, or if the motif is colorful and $G$ is a tree where the colors appears at most two times.
+It is also polynomial if $G$ is a caterpillar~\cite{Ambalath2010}, or if the motif is colorful and $G$ is a tree where the colors appears at most twice.
 This last result is mentioned in~\cite{Dondi2011} and can be retrieved by an easy transformation to a \textsc{2-SAT} instance (chapter~4 of~\cite{Sikora2011}).

-The difficulty of this problem is counterbalanced by its fixed-parameter tractability when the parameter is $k$, the size of the solution \cite{Lacroix2006,Fellows2007,Betzler2008,Bruckner2009,Guillemot2010,guillemotfinding} (for information about parameterized complexity, one can for example see~\cite{Niedermeier2006}).
-The currently fastest algorithms in $\fpt$ for \pegm run in $\bigos(2^k)$ time for the colorful case, $\bigos(4^k)$ time for the multiset case, and in both cases use polynomial space~\cite{guillemotfinding} (the $\bigos$ notation suppresses polynomial factors).
-A recent paper shows that the problem is unlikely to admit polynomial kernels, even on restricted classes of trees~\cite{Ambalath2010}.
+The difficulty of this problem is counterbalanced by its fixed-parameter tractability when the parameter is $k$, the size of the solution \cite{Lacroix2006,Fellows2007,Betzler2008,Bruckner2009,guillemotfinding,Koutis2012,Bjorklund2012}.
+The fastest (randomized) parameterized algorithm for \pegm runs in $\bigos(2^k)$ time for both colorful and multiset cases, and uses polynomial space~\cite{Bjorklund2012} (the $\bigos$ notation suppresses polynomial factors).
+Moreover, this last paper proves that a $O((2- \epsilon)^k)$-time algorithm is unlikely~\cite{Bjorklund2012}.
+Finally, the problem is unlikely to admit polynomial kernels, even on restricted classes of trees~\cite{Ambalath2010}.

 To deal with the high rate of noise in biological data, different variants of \pegm have been introduced.
 The approach of Dondi \textit{et al.} requires a solution with a minimum number of connected components~\cite{Dondi2011a}, while the one of Betzler \textit{et al.} asks for a 2-connected solution~\cite{Betzler2008}.
 As for traditional bioinformatics problems, some colors can be inserted in a solution, or conversely, some colors of the motif can be deleted in a solution~\cite{Bruckner2009,Dondi2011a,guillemotfinding}.
 Recently, Dondi \textit{et al.} introduced a variant when the number of substitutions between colors of the motif and colors in the solution must be minimum~\cite{Dondi2011}.